Jiangsu.NET Nanjing

 General Information

 Zhenjiang, referring to the "Garrison of the River" in Mandarin, is a city with a history of 2,500 years.
-The city was once the provincial capital under the rule of the Republic of China.
+The city was once the provincial capital during the rule of the Republic of China.

 Geography, Resources and Climate